Cambodia: Economy

 In 2012, Credit Bureau Cambodia was established with direct regulatory oversight by the National Bank of Cambodia.

 Fear of renewed political instability and corruption within the government discourage foreign investment and delay foreign aid, while there has been aid from bilateral and multilateral donors.
-Donors pledged $504 million to the country in 2004, while the Asian Development Bank alone has provided $850 million in loans, grants, and technical assistance.
+Donors pledged US$504 million to the country in 2004, while the Asian Development Bank alone has provided US$850 million in loans, grants, and technical assistance.
 Bribes are sometimes demanded from companies operating in Cambodia when obtaining licences and permits, such as construction-related permits.

 Textiles

 The garment industry represents the largest portion of Cambodia's manufacturing sector, accounting for 80% of the country's exports.
-In 2012, the exports grew to $4.61 billion up 8% over 2011.
-In the first half of 2013, the garment industry reported exports worth $1.56 billion.
+In 2012, the exports grew to US$4.61 billion up 8% over 2011.
+In the first half of 2013, the garment industry reported exports worth US$1.56 billion.

 Better Factories Cambodia was created in 2001 as a partnership between the ILO and the International Finance Corporation (IFC), a member of the World Bank Group.
 The programme engages with workers, employers, and governments to improve working conditions and boost the competitiveness of the garment industry.
 On 18 May 2018, the Project Advisory Committee (PAC) of the ILO Better Factories Cambodia Programme met in Phnom Penh to provide input into the draft conclusions and recommendations of the BFC's independent mid-term evaluation, as well as to discuss options on how to further strengthen the programme's transparent reporting initiative.
 The members of the PAC concurred with the findings of the evaluation related to the impact the programme has had on the Cambodian garment sector and workers, including: